-That said, it’s crucial for you to improve and adapt your hiring process all the time to make sure you’re consistently getting quality recruits.
+Don’t worry, you’re not alone in this struggle.
+According to a recent report by Manpower Group, over 45% of employers find it increasingly difficult to find skilled employees and fill open jobs.
+That said, it’s crucial for you to improve and adapt your hiring process all the time to make sure you’re consistently getting quality recruits without wasting precious time.
 But where should you start?

-First, consider your recruiting platform.
+After you’ve set up your ATS, it’s time to think about your recruiting platform.
 In a recent study about the best sources for corporate candidates, over 51% of respondents said they prefer to hire through employee referrals.
 About 42% said they use networking sites like LinkedIn or Indeed, and 40% stated they fill positions by transferring or promoting employees.

 Internal hiring eliminates the need for spending time, effort, and money on job advertisements, interviews, and training.
 If you already have an experienced or versatile worker who’s up for the task, offer the job to them.

 According to a whitepaper on internal hiring and external recruitment published in the IZA World of Labor, this practice of promoting internal talent shows your employees that there is a clear path to advancement in your company and that they have a potential career ahead of them.
 This will encourage them to develop their skills and knowledge further to get the promotion they deserve.

 Aside from internal hiring, you should also set up an employee referral program.
 This is a favorite among recruiters when finding ways on how to find the right candidate for a job because they’re faster and more affordable to hire.
 This is because you don’t have to spend a vast amount of time and money on creating job ads and chasing potential candidates online.

 According to a recent study by Deloitte, referred employees have a 42% retention rate, which is higher than that of workers hired from job boards (32%) and career pages (14%).